Psalm 92

 The verb יִפְרָח ("will flourish, will blossom") in verse 12 deliberately echoes the same verb used in verse 7 for the wicked who "flourish" like grass.
 But the contrast is total: the wicked's flourishing is brief and ends in destruction, while the righteous flourish with the permanence of Lebanon's cedars.
 The word for "grow tall" in verse 12, יִשְׂגֶּה (from שָׂגָה, "to grow, to be exalted"), suggests elevation and increase over time.

 The psalm ends with the declaration of verse 15: לְהַגִּיד כִּי יָשָׁר יְהוָה — "to declare that the LORD is upright."
 The infinitive לְהַגִּיד ("to declare, to proclaim") picks up the same verb used in verse 2 for declaring God's steadfast love morning and evening — the fruitfulness of the aged righteous is itself a proclamation.
-Their sustained vitality testifies to the uprightness of the God who sustains them. יָשָׁר ("upright, straight") applied to God means he acts in accordance with what is right; there is no deviation, no injustice, no hidden corruption in him.
+Their vitality in old age testifies to the uprightness of the God who keeps them. יָשָׁר ("upright, straight") applied to God means he acts in accordance with what is right; there is no deviation, no injustice, no hidden corruption in him.
 The final clause וְלֹא עַוְלָתָה בּוֹ — "and there is no unrighteousness in him" — is the negative formulation of the same truth: the word עַוְלָתָה (or עַוְלָה, "injustice, wickedness, perversity") is here denied absolutely.
 This closing declaration of God's moral perfection is the psalm's final answer to the problem of theodicy: why do the wicked seem to prosper?
 Because the God who governs all things is perfectly upright, and his deeper purposes — too deep for the fool — will ultimately be vindicated.

 Interpretations